 Finnair has its own bus to the city center but it is more expensive.
 Actually we do not find any good reason why to use it.

-There is no single best taxi solution from Helsinki Airport to city center.
+There is no single best taxi solution from Helsinki Airport to the city center.
 If you are travelling on budget, taking a train instead of a taxi is a good choice.
-At night, using Uber is probably the most inexpensive method to reach any destination in Helsinki area.
+At night, using Uber or Yango probably the most inexpensive method to reach any destination in Helsinki area.

 Business travellers who wish to reach their hotel or meeting place as fast as possible may take any of the next available ride from any taxi company.
 This sounds the simplest solution for this group.